This is Upstart

 Realized Loss Rates vs. Rating Agency Model

-Rating agencies have an assessment of default for each platform.
+Rating agencies have an assessment of default for each marketplace.
 Upstart has performed better than rating agency expectations.

-In an internal study, Upstart compared the actual realized loss rates of Upstart loans securitized in eight securitization transactions between June 2017 and February 2020 and the loss rate predictions for those loans obtained from KBRA Surveillance Reports published by Kroll Bond Rating Agency in October 2020.
-As compared to Kroll’s loss predictions, actual realized losses were approximately 32% to 54% lower, with an average deviation across all eight securitization transactions of 7%.
-As compared to our internal forecasts, actual realized losses ranged from approximately 70% higher (for the earliest securitization transaction) to approximately 46% lower (for the most recent securitization transaction), with an average absolute deviation across all of eight securitization transactions of approximately 13%.
+In an internal study, Upstart compared the actual realized loss rates of Upstart loans securitized in Thirteen securitization transactions between 2018 and 2021 and the loss rate predictions for those loans obtained from KBRA Surveillance Reports published by Kroll Bond Rating Agency, with the most recent report being published in May 2022.
+As compared to Kroll’s loss predictions, actual realized losses ranged from 34% to -72% vs base case assumptions, with an average deviation across all thirteen securitization transactions of 30%.
+Compared to our internal forecasts, actual realized losses ranged from approximately 27% higher to approximately 56% lower, with an average absolute deviation across all of thirteen securitization transactions of approximately 28%.

 Upstart’s AI models allow us to rewire the verification process